GENUS: Grus grus

 STATUS IN WILD:

 Its breeding grounds fall victim to the increasing incursions of agriculture.
-Not listed as endangered.
+Listed as Least Concern by the IUCN.